 African Milk Trees will rarely flower in their lifetimes; however, for the interest of this section, their inflorescence largely resembles a disk-like shape with thin, broad bracts.

-Keep an eye out for mealybugs, spider mite, scale, whitefly, thrips, whitefly & root mealybugs.
-Common diseases associated with this species are root rot, red leaf-spot, heart rot, botrytis & southern blight - click here to learn more about these issues.
+Keep an eye out for mealybugs, spider mites, scale, thrips whitefly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
+Common diseases associated with African Milk Bushes are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous; if parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
 The sap can also cause dermatitis and skin allergy to sensitive individuals, so be sure to wear gloves when handling.